DToxS/Comparison/README.md

 # Comparison

-This is the source code written in R programming language, for comparing the difference of gene expression level (through the alignment counts of uniquely aligned sequence fragments tagged by uniquely molecular identifiers (UMIs)) for all expressed human genes of each sample at control condition and drug-treated conditions, and identifying those differentially expressed genes between different drug-treated conditions at specified false discovery rate (FDR).
+This set of *R* programs performs the statistical differential comparisons for the gene expression levels represented as the counts of uniquely aligned sequence reads for all reference human genes.
+Such differential comparison is carried out for each sample at drug-treated condition, such that a set of differentially expressed genes (DEGs) induced by a drug treatment is identified at given false discovery rate (FDR).